jiweixing/bit-rars/README.md

 <H3>Introduction</H3>
-<P>BIT-RARS is developed by Yueyan Zhao, Anmin Li and Weixing Ji at Beijing Institute of Technology based on MARS, a MIPS simulator in Java.
+<P>BIT-RARS is a RISC-V simulator for teaching developed by Yueyan Zhao, Anmin Li and Weixing Ji at Beijing Institute of Technology based on MARS, a MIPS simulator in Java.

 <H3>Supported Instructions</H3>